- Video: Recovering After a C Section Delivery

 - Loose stitches with the incision opening

-- Symptoms of infection like redness, pus draining from the incision, swollen lymph nodes, fever, or swelling
+- Symptoms of an infection, like redness, pus draining from the incision, swollen lymph nodes, fever, or swelling